 When financial markets experience turbulence, Wall Street employs a jargon all its own to describe important elements of tough, uncertain times.
-Here's a look at some of the most common terms that make up the vocabulary of stressed markets.
+Here's a look at some of the most common terms and what they mean.

 Correction: A correction is when stocks, bonds, commodities or indices reverse course by at least 10 percent, before resuming their previous upward or downward trend.
 Though a correction can technically describe a 10 percent bump or drop, usually it's used in reference to the latter.
 In August 2015, a number of indices saw corrections, including the S&P 500, which dropped from about 2,100 to below 1,870 in less than two weeks before trending upward again.